tonisives/sitelytics/README.md

 # Sitelytics

 A combined Google Search Console and Google Analytics dashboard.
-Built with Rust, Leptos, and Axum.
+Built with Rust (Axum) backend and React frontend.

 Aggregates SEO and traffic metrics across multiple web properties into a single view - impressions, clicks, CTR, average position, and GA4 sessions.